JXIong15/20-react-portfolio/README.md

 # Unit 20 React Homework: React Portfolio

 ## To-Do
-* CSS on
 * CSS for mobile
-* My Work tab to display appropriate links

 Now that you've worked with React and have multiple projects to share, you'll be updating your portfolio and other materials to build toward being employer competitive.
 Creating a portfolio using React will help set you apart from other developers whose portfolios do not use some of the latest technologies.